top of page

 So I usually have templates I have made for this purpose, or I make a special new one.
 I use mostly Adobe Illustrator to design this nature inspired new pattern, also a bit of Photoshop when necessary (change colors, re draw something missing).

 Again, sometimes I get it easy, sometimes there are hours and hours of work involved.
 Using pictures is quite useful, but you need to simplify them by taking the more relevant or representative aspects of the figure you chose to make it recognizable.
-Because you are not just making a bird, you are making a certain bird, right? (like the Chucao bird you are seeing above).
+Because you are not just making a flower, you are making a certain flower, right?

 Then it is time to see if I am too crazy or I have too bad taste or if.. this pattern will definitely rock!